Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 We take a slight detour along Highway 129 to Cummings Lake Lookout Trail, also known as Rock Candy Mountain Trail, which offers a fun hike to the day's grand vista number one.

 We follow the Deer Trail Touring Loop counter-clockwise, enjoying the remote drive along the Little White River.
-The day's grand vista number two is courtesy of the Fire Tower Lookout in Elliot Lake
+The day's grand vista number two is courtesy of the Fire Tower Lookout in Elliot Lake.

 View from above the Deer Trail Touring Loop

-Back on Highway 17, we stop at the Serpent River Park rest area and walk to the edge of Kennebec Falls.
 Hungry from a day on the road, we grab a pizza from North Channel Pizza before dropping our bags for a two-night stay at Blue Heron Resort.

 Fishing with Angling Algoma.